spryker/spryker-docs/docs/ca/dev/configure-deployment-pipelines/configure-gitlab-pipelines.md

 ## See also

-For more configuration options of GitLab pipelines, see [The .gitlab-ci.yml file](https://docs.gitlab.com/ee/ci/yaml/gitlab_ci_yaml.html).
+For more configuration options of GitLab pipelines, see [CI/CD YAML syntax reference](https://docs.gitlab.com/ee/ci/yaml/).